Dollar, yen up as investors seek shelter amid pandemic crisis

 “For the dollar to surrender some of its recent gains, investors would need to shift their preferences back to a broader basket of safe-haven assets.”

-Yields at the very short end of the U.S. curve dipped into negative territory and the benchmark 10-year yield US10YT=RR fell nearly 9 basis points to 0.6605%.
-Gold XAU= was flat.
+Yields at the very short end of the U.S. curve dipped into negative territory and the benchmark 10-year yield fell nearly 9 basis points to 0.6605%.
+Gold was flat.

 Reporting by Tom Westbrook; Editing by Shri Navaratnam and Sam Holmes